 Jim Crow laws were a collection of state and local statutes that legalized racial segregation.
-Named after an insulting song lyric regarding African Americans, the laws—which existed for about 100 years, from the post-Civil War era until 1968—were meant to return Southern states to an antebellum class structure by marginalizing black Americans.
-Those who attempted to defy Jim Crow laws were often met with violence and death.
+Named after a black minstrel show character, the laws—which existed for about 100 years, from the post-Civil War era until 1968—were meant to marginalize African Americans by denying them the right to vote, hold jobs, get an education or other opportunities.
+Those who attempted to defy Jim Crow laws often faced arrest, fines, jail sentences, violence and death.

-The roots of Jim Crow laws began as early as 1865, immediately following the ratification of the 13th Amendment freeing four million slaves.
+The roots of Jim Crow laws began as early as 1865, immediately following the ratification of the 13th Amendment, which abolished slavery in the United States.

-Black codes were strict laws detailing when, where and how freed slaves could work, and for how much compensation.
+Black codes were strict local and state laws that detailed when, where and how formerly enslaved people could work, and for how much compensation.
 The codes appeared throughout the South as a legal way to put black citizens into indentured servitude, to take voting rights away, to control where they lived and how they traveled and to seize children for labor purposes.

-The legal system was stacked against black citizens, with ex-Confederate soldiers working as police and judges, making it difficult for African Americans to win court cases and ensuring they became victim to the black codes.
+The legal system was stacked against black citizens, with former Confederate soldiers working as police and judges, making it difficult for African Americans to win court cases and ensuring they were subject to black codes.

-These codes worked in conjunction with labor camps for the incarcerated, where prisoners were treated as slaves.
+These codes worked in conjunction with labor camps for the incarcerated, where prisoners were treated as enslaved people.
 Black offenders typically received longer sentences than their white equals, and because of the grueling work, often did not live out their entire sentence.

 Ku Klux Klan

-The KKK grew into a secret society terrorizing black communities and seeping through white southern culture, with members at the highest levels of government and in the lowest echelons of criminal back alleys.
+The KKK grew into a secret vigilante society terrorizing black communities and seeping through white Southern culture, with members at the highest levels of government and in the lowest echelons of criminal back alleys.

-At the start of the 1880s, big cities in the south were not wholly beholden to Jim Crow laws and black Americans found more leeway in them.
+At the start of the 1880s, big cities in the South were not wholly beholden to Jim Crow laws and black Americans found more freedom in them.

 This led to substantial black populations moving to the cities and, as the decade progressed, white city dwellers demanded more laws to limit opportunities for African Americans.

-Jim Crow laws spread around the south with even more force than previously.
+Jim Crow laws soon spread around the country with even more force than previously.
 Public parks were forbidden for African Americans to enter, and theaters and restaurants were segregated.

-Segregated waiting rooms in professional offices were required, as well as water fountains, restrooms, building entrances, elevators, cemeteries, even amusement-park cashier windows.
+Segregated waiting rooms in bus and train stations were required, as well as water fountains, restrooms, building entrances, elevators, cemeteries, even amusement-park cashier windows.

 Laws forbade African Americans from living in white neighborhoods.
 Segregation was enforced for public pools, phone booths, hospitals, asylums, jails and residential homes for the elderly and handicapped.